 We may acquire or invest in businesses, applications or technologies that we believe could complement or expand our solution, enhance our technical capabilities or otherwise offer growth opportunities.
-The pursuit of potential acquisitions may divert the attention of management, and cause us to incur various costs and expenses in identifying, investigating and pursuing suitable acquisitions, whether or not they are consummated.
+The pursuit of potential acquisitions may divert the attention of management, and cause us to incur various costs and expenses in identifying, investigating and pursuing acquisitions, whether or not they are consummated.
 We may not be able to identify desirable acquisition targets or be successful in entering into an agreement with any particular target.

 To date, the growth in our business has been primarily organic, and we have limited experience in acquiring other businesses, having only completed one small acquisition.
-In October 2013, we acquired SoCoCare, a social engagement and mobile customer care solution provider.
 In any future acquisitions, we may not be able to successfully integrate acquired personnel, operations and technologies, or effectively manage the combined business following the acquisition.
 We also may not achieve the anticipated benefits from our future acquired businesses due to a number of factors, including:

-- inability to integrate or benefit from acquisitions in a profitable manner; - · unanticipated costs or liabilities associated with the acquisition; - incurrence of acquisition-related costs; - difficulty converting the clients of the acquired business to our solution and contract terms, including disparities in the revenues, licensing, support or professional services model of the acquired company; - difficulty integrating the accounting systems, operations and personnel of the acquired business; - difficulties and additional costs and expenses associated with supporting legacy products and hosting infrastructure of the acquired business; - diversion of management's attention from other business concerns; - harm to our existing relationships with our partners and clients as a result of the acquisition; - the loss of our or the acquired business's key employees; - · diversion of resources that could have been more effectively deployed in other parts of our business; and - use of substantial portions of our available cash to consummate the acquisition.
+- inability to integrate or benefit from acquisitions in a profitable manner; - unanticipated costs or liabilities associated with the acquisition; - incurrence of acquisition-related costs; - difficulty converting the clients of the acquired business to our solution and contract terms, including disparities in the revenues, licensing, support or professional services model of the acquired company; - difficulty integrating the accounting systems, operations and personnel of the acquired business; - · difficulties and additional costs and expenses associated with supporting legacy products and hosting infrastructure of the acquired business; - · diversion of management's attention from other business concerns; - harm to our existing relationships with our partners and clients as a result of the acquisition; - the loss of our or the acquired business's key employees; - · diversion of resources that could have been more effectively deployed in other parts of our business; and - use of substantial portions of our available cash to consummate the acquisition.